All iFixit content is licensed under the open source Creative Commons BY-NC-SA 3.0 license.

 What’s Creative Commons? ¶

 The Creative Commons organization was created by a group including Lawrence Lessig, a legal scholar (and long-time iFixit user!) who solved the need to provide a flexible open content licensing in situations like ours, where we want our content to be as free as possible.

 What if I want to improve your guides? ¶

 Great!
 Go right ahead.
 You can edit all of our repair manuals— just use the edit link on every page.
 You are also welcome to copy them elsewhere and modify them, but the improvements will reach more people if we pool our efforts.

 Can I translate your manuals into (German, French, etc.)? ¶

 You would not believe how often we get offers to translate our repair manuals.
 There is a huge pent-up demand for localized repair documentation.
-We plan to make that happen.
-Our repair manual framework has built-in internationaliz
+We plan to make that happen. iFixit has built-in internationaliz

 - Translate our manuals and post them on your site.
 You can do this right now, and as long as you comply with the attribution and noncommercial aspects of the license, you’re free to do whatever you like.

 - Sign up to be a translator.
 We’ll be pulling people from this list to alpha-test our internationaliz